KDE/digikam-doc/image_editor/colors_tools.rst

 .. note::

     Even if the White Balance correction is not limited to 8 bit per channel, if you depart too much from the original, over exposure zones may appear.
-If you can adjust the White Balance in RAW conversion mode, the margin for correction will be greater as it process correction while demoaicing.
+If you can adjust the White Balance in RAW conversion mode, the margin for correction will be greater as it processes correction while demosaicing.

 The preview window can be resized.
 To the left, both an original and a target preview tab is shown.
 The target preview is updated dynamically according to the tool's settings.
 If you want to see the original White Balance, just click on that tab.